-Our Robin bird guide will help you to get to know your red-breasted garden friend better.
-You can spot Robins all year round, but are a familiar sight in winter and on Christmas cards.
-It’s impossible to tell the difference between male and female birds as they look identical.
+It's impossible to tell the difference between male and female birds as they look identical.
 Young birds are golden brown in colour with no red breast.
 Despite their cute appearance, they can be very territorial and aggressive to unwanted intruders.
-They love eating insects, fruit and seeds.
+In fact they will often fight to the death to defend their area.

 About

-Robins are said to be the nations favourite bird.
-Characterised by their red breast and brown back
+Robins are said to be the nation's favourite bird.
+Characterised by their red breast and brown back.

 Locations

-Can be spotted in most areas across the UK
+Robins can be spotted in most areas across the UK

 Habitat

-Woodland and gardens
+Woodlands and gardens

 Diet